April 03, 2026

 Look for supplements from reputable brands that use third-party testing.
 Doses typically range from 100mg to 500mg per serving, well above the RDA but within safe therapeutic ranges used in clinical research.

 Take thiamine in the morning with breakfast for best results.
 As a water-soluble vitamin involved in energy metabolism, morning timing aligns with when your body needs it most.
-If you take other B vitamins, group them together.
-And if you notice any effect on your sleep, move your dose earlier in the day.

 Frequently Asked Questions